Mayank-Prakash-Sharma18/geography-study/content/english/post/evidences-of-the-shape-of-earth.md

 ### Earth seen from Space

-The strongest proof of the fact that the Earth is spherical.
+It's obviously the strongest proof of the fact that the Earth is spherical.